Skip to main content

 • Web Content Extra Orders

-Takes the control group conversion rate and multiply this by the total number of sessions in the main group.
+Multiply the control group conversion rate by the total number of sessions in the main group.
 This is the total revenue that the main group would have produced if they saw no content.
 The difference between this and the actual number of orders is the number of extra orders generated by the web content.

 Expected Number of Orders if in Control Group = (Control Group Conversion Rate / 100) * Total Number of Sessions from Main Group